aravindhk/QESummerSchool/Day-5/exercise-3/CuO/README.md

 Complete the input file by setting a scratch directory and prepare a jobscript to use a single node.

-Run the first simulation without any parallel parameter.
+Run the first simulation without any parallel parameter, i.e.:

+    mpirun -np 16 /path/to/pw.x -inp pw.CuO.scf.in > pw.CuO.scf.out

+and record the time to solution by inspecting the output.
+The relevant parameter is the wall time taken by the PWSCF clock.
+You can get it with
+grep:

+    grep 'PWSCF   ' pw.CuO.scf.out

+You task is to reduce this timer as much as possible, but trying all possible combinations would require too much time: make wise decisions.

+The following points may serve as hint:

-i. try to improve the time to solution by using the `-npool` option. ii. try to further reduce the time to solution using the `-ntg` options.
-Does the time to solution improve? iii. try to reduce the number of MPI processes and exploit OpenMP parallelism.
+i. try to improve the time to solution by using the `-npool` option. ii. try to further reduce the time to solution using the `-ndiag` options.
+    What are the appropriate values for this parameter for a given `npool` value?
+Is the time to solution reduced? ii. try to further reduce the time to solution using the `-ntg` options.
 Does the time to solution improve?
+Why not?

+You should eventually be able to complete the 10 scf steps in less than 7 min.